My top ten

 10 – Aldeyjarfoss Waterfall

-At number 10 in our Icelandic waterfall list is Aldeyjarfoss which is upstream from Godafoss.
-This waterfall can be accessed with a 4×4 in Summer, but you may need a SuperJeep to visit Aldeyjarfoss in the Winter.
+At number 10 in our Icelandic waterfall list is Aldeyjarfoss, which is upstream from Godafoss.
+This waterfall can be accessed with a 4×4 in the summer, but you may need a Super-Jeep to visit Aldeyjarfoss in the winter.
 The waterfall can be viewed from many levels as long as you have climbing skills.
 Aldeyjarfoss Waterfall is loaded with basalt columns, so there are lots of foreground options with great textures.

 9 – Seljalandsfoss Waterfall

-Our Ninth Icelandic waterfall is Seljalandsfoss.
+Our ninth Icelandic waterfall is Seljalandsfoss.
 This is the waterfall that you can walk behind.
-In the Summer it is possible to catch the late evening sunrise from behind the falls.
-The Waterfall can be seen from the main ring road.
-There is a charge for parking and last time I went there was a shop and cafe.
-The toilets are well maintained and are heated – which is a nice surprise in the Winter.
-At night there are two coloured spotlights that shine on the waterfall, this makes Seljalandsfoss waterfall a poor choice for Northern Lights.
+In the summer, it is possible to catch the late-evening sunrise from behind the falls.
+The waterfall can be seen from the main ring road.
+There is a charge for parking, and last time I went, there was a shop and cafe.
+The toilets are well maintained and heated, which is a nice surprise in the winter.
+At night, there are two coloured spotlights that shine on the waterfall; this makes Seljalandsfoss waterfall a poor choice for the Northern Lights.

-The potential for getting all your camera gear soaking wet is quite high at Seljalandsfoss waterfall.
+The potential for getting all your camera gear wet is quite high at Seljalandsfoss waterfall.
 Going behind the waterfall is guaranteed to get you wet.
 For this reason, I would recommend photographing as much of the waterfall from the dry zones (like the bridge) before going behind.
-I would advise against taking a tripod behind the waterfall, unless you are a master of protecting your camera and lens from the spray.
+I would advise against taking a tripod behind the waterfall unless you are a master at protecting your camera and lens from the spray.
 A monopod can work to get slow shutter speeds.
-For lesser mortals, I would suggest keeping your camera in the protection of your raincoat and bringing it out only for quick shots.
-Have you camera set up in Shutter Priority with a slow hand-held shutter like 1/60 sec.
+For lesser mortals, I would suggest keeping your camera under the protection of your raincoat and bringing it out only for quick shots.
+Have your camera set up in shutter priority with a slow hand-held shutter like 1/60 sec.

 8 – Skógafoss Waterfall

-Our Eighth Icelandic waterfall is Skógafoss.
-This huge curtain of water falls on the South Coast where the ocean used to pound the shore.
-Skógafoss is fed by 2 glaciers which makes it unique.
-Difficult to photograph because of the number of tourists, but if you climb to one of the viewpoints you will be out of our shots.
-The waterfall is best to visit in the Winter because the southern sun lights up the south facing waterfall and spray.
-The sun hits the full cascade after 1.p.m.
-There is a campsite in the Summer and basic facilities all year round.
-There are two museums nearby as well as hotels and guesthouses.
+Our eighth Icelandic waterfall is Skógafoss.
+This huge curtain of water falls on the South Coast, where the ocean used to pound the shore.
+Skógafoss is fed by two glaciers, which makes it unique.
+It is difficult to photograph because of the number of tourists, but if you climb to one of the viewpoints, you will be out of our shots.
+The waterfall is best visited in the winter because the southern sun lights up the south-facing waterfall and sprays.
+The sun hits the full cascade after 1 p.m.
+There is a campsite in the summer and basic facilities all year round.
+There are two museums nearby, as well as hotels and guesthouses.

 7 – Öxarárfoss Waterfall